NeoKEX/neokex-ica/THIRD_PARTY_INTEGRATION_GUIDE.md

 ## 🔧 5.
 Enhanced Signing Method

 ### What We Found
-The dilame library uses a cleaner signature implementation with proper formatting.
+The reference library uses a cleaner signature implementation with proper formatting.

 **File: `src/utils.js`** - Update signPayload: